keruiduo/SupplMatBonobos/README.md

 - 3_Hyper-Parameter_Tuning.html: The code and explanations to perform hyper-parameter tuning for SVM, neural networks and xgboost for different set features
 - 4_Computing_results.html: The code and explanations to compute all needed results to assess classification performances for various classifiers (including stacked learners), different features sets and different management strategies for sequences of calls
 - 5_Analysis_Classification_Performances.html: The code and explanations to analyze classification performances in different configurations (classifiers, feature sets, management of sequences of calls)
-- 6_Analysis_UMAP_and_Silhouette.html: The code and explanations to compute and display various UMAP and silhouette scores for the raw data and the outputs of different classifiers
+- 6_Analysis_SUMAP_and_Silhouette.html: The code and explanations to compute and display supervised UMAP and silhouette scores for individual signatures and call types
 - 7_Example_mlr_svm.html: The code and explanations for a simple ML pipeline which consists in first conducting an exploration of the data with a supervised UMAP (with the uwot package in R) and then using svm to assess the classification of Bonobo individual vocal signatures (with the mlr package in R)
 - The raw and processed datasets (the processed dataset is the output of the curation phase)
 - The file 'mlr_dense_nn.R' contains functions to add dense neural networks to the mlr ML framework